Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ## Table of content

     - Describing ASCII-Art Layout
-    - Protcols for apply ASCII-Art Method
+    - Protocols for applying ASCII-Art Method
     - ASCII-Art Placement is better than  Line Based Placement
     - An Universal Use case
     - Line Names allocated implicitly